methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-02-11-vsphere-5-1-hot-cloning-failure.md

 ---
   title: vSphere 5.1 hot cloning failure
   date: 2013-02-11 15:42:55
+excerpt: "We have run into this issue a few times after migrating servers from vSphere 4.x to vSphere 5.x.
+When trying to hot clone a vm the process fails and..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 We have run into this issue a few times after migrating servers from vSphere 4.x to vSphere 5.x.
 When trying to hot clone a vm the process